Laharah/redlist/README.md

                         Port of deluge server, (Default: 58846) --restrict-album      Only match tracks if they come from the same album.
   --show-config         Dump the current configuration values.
+  --overwrite-m3u       if argument is an m3u, overwrite it instead of
+                        outputting to playlist dir.
 ```

 Where playlist is a Spotify playlist (uri or url), an m3u, or a csv file (artist, title, album).